tanvi-orcl/fpp-ansible/README.md

 - Variables
     - target_node (ecc9c3n1)
     - identity_file (/home/oracle/.ssh/fiserv.key) - path to exadata key from fpp host
-    - prexisting_home (true or false) - indicates whether to create a new home or use existing
+    - existing_home (true or false) - indicates whether to create a new home or use existing.
+Default is false.
         - if false:
             - version (19.0.0.0) - to create new home and add wc
             - dbhome_bp (APR2021) - to create new home and add wc